-Are you a cosplayer looking for the best 3d printer for cosplay?
+Are you a cosplayer looking for the best 3d printer for cosplay props and armor?
 There are a number of considerations to take when choosing the 3D printer.
 Features, cost, size and weight are just a few.
 We’ve researched and reviewed the top 10 in order to make your choice easier!

 Our Best 3D Printers For Cosplay Recommendations